Lifespan of water line replacement

 Plumbing

-The answer to 'lifespan of water line replacement' is that a properly installed and maintained water line can last 50-100 years or more.
-The lifespan of a water line depends on several factors, including the material used, the quality of the installation, and the local soil and water conditions.
+The answer to the lifespan of water line replacement is that a properly installed water line can last 50-100 years or more.
+The actual lifespan depends on factors like the material used, soil conditions, and proper maintenance.
+Copper and PEX lines tend to last the longest, while galvanized steel and polybutylene lines have a shorter lifespan of 20-50 years.

 Step-by-Step Guide